Improve Email Deliverability: Insights and Best Practices That Really Work

 Japan — All emails must contain clear and visible information for the sender name and title and the correct address for an opt-out (must be at the top of the email).
 The sender’s address and phone number must also be displayed.

 Canada — The Canadian Anti-Spam Legislation (CASL for short) took effect July 1, 2014.
 The full provisions roll out over three years.
-Explicit permission and private right of action are the most important measures.
+Explicit permission and private rights of action are the most important measures.

-Singapore — All messages must contain an unsubscribe link, phone number, and a postal address.
+Singapore — All messages must contain an unsubscribe link, phone number, and postal address.
 This information must be in English.
 Unsubscribes must be handled within 10 days.

-5 Test Your Email in Real Time
+5. Test Your Email in Real Time

 Want to know the best part?

-But you should be aware that the deliverability may be different when you send emails through your SMTP server, delivery service or email service provider.
+But you should be aware that the deliverability may be different when you send emails through your SMTP server, delivery service, or email service provider.

 To test deliverability through YOUR sending infrastructure, you’ll need to create an account on GlockApps.

-So, quick-test your email using the live test below and you’ll find the “Create My Account” button in your quick report.
+So, quick-test your email using the live test below, and you’ll find the “Create My Account” button in your quick report.

 What’s the Bottom Line?